-- It helps to clears phlegm appetite.
+- It helps to clear phlegm appetite.

 - Ujjayi will increase the pressure of air within the lungs and expands the effective use of the lungs.
-This ensures transfer of oxygen to every cell inside the lungs, instead of a considerably smaller percentage used during normal respiration.
+This ensures the transfer of oxygen to every cell inside the lungs, instead of a considerably smaller percentage used during normal respiration.

 - Increased oxygen transfer within the lungs enhances blood flow throughout the body, while the body is in an exceedingly relaxed state.
 The result is comparable to that achieved when the body is physically active, with the advantage of the full body being in an exceedingly relaxed state

 - Conscious awareness is transferred into the unconscious mind that affects the nervous system governing respiration.
-A sleek rhythm is exerted on the nervous system that incorporates a profound result at the psychic level of the mind.
+A smooth rhythm is exerted on the nervous system that incorporates a profound result at the psychic level of the mind.

 - It boosts the focusing power of the mind.

-- Calms and Soothes mind so, offers a positive attitude.
+- Calms and Soothes mind so offers a positive attitude.

 - Best for those people that are in the singing profession.

 - The contraction of the throat caused by ujjayi affects the carotid sinuses that regulate blood pressure within the arteries.
-Ujjayi exerts a small pressure on the carotid sinuses that, over time, lowers the blood pressure that results in reduced tension and slows the thought processes of the mind
+Ujjayi exerts a small pressure on the carotid sinuses that, over time, lower the blood pressure that results in reduced tension and slows the thought processes of the mind

 - All throat problems are cured

-- The body becomes healthy, sturdy and lustrous.
+- The body becomes healthy, sturdy, and lustrous.

-- Beneficial in chronic cold, cough, dyspepsia, liver issues, dysentery, fever and other diseases.
+- Beneficial in chronic cold, cough, dyspepsia, liver issues, dysentery, fever, and other diseases.

-- Dhatushudhhi or purification of seven dhatus (elements) Skin, flesh, blood, bones, marrow, fat and semen.
+- Dhatu shudhhi or purification of seven dhatus (elements) Skin, flesh, blood, bones, marrow, fat, and semen.

-- Helps in cataracts and sinus issues, Rheumatism and migraine conjointly.
+- Helps in cataracts and sinus issues, Rheumatism, and migraine conjointly.

-- Helps to cure Snoring problem.
+- It helps to cure the Snoring problem.